-- 1. Acknowledgment Form OR Acknowledgment of Electronic Distribution of Student Handbook (acknowledged as a part of online registration); - 2.
+- 1. Acknowledgment of Electronic Distribution of Student Handbook; - 2.
 Notice Regarding Directory Information and Parent's Response Regarding Release of Student Information; - 3.
 Parent's Objection to the Release of Student Information to Military Recruiters and Institutions of Higher Education, if you choose to restrict the release of information to these entities; and - 4.
 Consent/Opt-Out Form.

-[See Objecting to the Release of Directory Information on page 14 and Consent Required Before Student Participation in a Federally Funded Survey, Analysis, or Evaluation on page 15 for more information.]
+[See Objecting to the Release of Directory Information on page 13 and Consent Required Before Student Participation in a Federally Funded Survey, Analysis, or Evaluation on page 13 for more information.]

 NOTE: References to policy codes are included so that parents can refer to board policy.
-The district's official policy manual is available for review in the district administration office, and an unofficial electronic copy is available at www.clarendonisd.net.
+The district's official policy manual is available for review in the district administration office.